Chrome extension · Manifest V3

 Private by design 🔒

 Open Book Reader collects nothing and sends nothing to the developer.
-Article extraction and gallery layout happen entirely in your browser.
+Article extraction and gallery layout happen entirely in your browser — and so does the optional per-site auto-open, which runs only on sites you choose.
 The only network activity is when you explicitly download images — and even then the bytes go only to your device.
 And you don't have to take our word for it: it's fully open source.

 Read the full privacy policy →